 4. Turn on power amp.

-Notice that all 6 green leds should glow equally bright at turn
+that all 6 green LEDs should glow equally bright at turn on.

 some will turn off,

 then on again.
-This is expected behaviour before any balance pot
+This is expected behavior before any balance pot is

 The amp is ready to go.
 For those worried about the real tube

 voltmeter set to Vdc and measure test points k4 to k5, k6 to k7,